-Who's Liable If a Ball Hits Your Car?
+Who Is Liable If a Ball Hits Your Car?

 File a Claim on Car Insurance

-How a Claim Affects Car Insurance Rate
+How a Claim Affects Car Insurance Rates

 Who Pays the Deductible

-File a Claim on Home Owners Policy
+File a Claim on a Homeowner's Policy

-The at-fault party can file a claim on their home owner's policy for liability if the incident occurred on their property.
-Many home policies do not have a deductible on liability, however, the surcharge on a home policy can be steep at your next renewal due to filing a claim.
-A surcharge can last three years on home insurance policies.
+The at-fault party can file a claim on their homeowner's policy for liability if the incident occurred on their property.
+Many home policies do not have a deductible on liability.
+However, the surcharge on a home policy can be steep at your next renewal due to filing a claim, and this surcharge can last three years on home insurance policies.
 Often, paying out of pocket is the cheaper route to go.

 Damage Occurs at a Baseball Stadium or Golf Course

-Most likely you will need to file a claim on your car insurance policy under comprehensive coverage if your vehicle is damaged at a baseball stadium or golf course.
+Most likely, you will need to file a claim on your car insurance policy under comprehensive coverage if your vehicle is damaged at a baseball stadium or golf course.
 You probably will not know who caused the damage and the stadium or course will not accept liability.

 Who Is Liable?
 Here's the Bottom Line